sap-tutorials/Tutorials/tutorials/spa-subscribe-booster/spa-subscribe-booster.md

     !![3.PNG](3.png)

 4. In this step you can create a new sub-account or use an existing one.
-Here ,we will create new sub- account scenario and click on **Next** .
+Here, we will create new sub- account scenario and click on **Next** .

     >You cannot have SAP Process Automation and SAP Intelligent RPA in same subaccount.

     !![4.PNG](4.png)

 5. System shows you all generated IDs which can be changed or accepted in the next page.
 The most important point here is that you can see correct service and the plan in the green box then click **Next**.

     !![5.PNG](5.png)